 Lynn: “They probably won’t stay more than an hour.
 That gives us plenty of time.”

 And that’s the statement that got to me.
 “That gives us plenty of time.”
 For him, going to the concert just means driving his wheelchair out to the van and climbing aboard.
-For me, it means, getting us both dressed.
+For me, it means getting us both dressed.
 Preparing him food to take with us, packing layers of clothes because the temperatures are supposed to drop.
 Packing fluids, medications for spasticity, and other meds “in case of;” thinking through what all he will need for comfort; figuring out how to get everything packed in as small a bag as possible.
-Getting the van gassed and ready to go, getting directions, making sure I have the tickets, spare money for snacks, emergency supplies in case we break down; and since we’ll be getting back late, planning for what we will need immediately upon our return so we can get to bed as soon as possible.
+Getting the van gassed and ready to go, getting directions, making sure I have the tickets, spare money for snacks, emergency supplies in case we break down, and since we’ll be getting back late, planning for what we will need immediately upon our return so we can get to bed as soon as possible.
+I have a lot to do before we go, but for him, it’s just a matter of going, and all his needs are met.
+It’s like magic—only it’s not.
+It takes a lot of hard work and planning.

 As a woman, doing many things at one time is natural.
-I’m always doing more than one thing at a time; but it’s different for men.
+I’m always doing more than one thing at a time, but it’s different for men.
 My Sunday school class read a book called, “Men are waffles; Women are spaghetti.”
 It really opened my eyes to our differences.
 Men do one thing at a time (except if at work.
-For some reason, at work they can multitask.
-Go figure) While they do that one thing, that’s all they do.
-Their thoughts and actions stay in that little block of that section of the waffle and they don’t think about the next task till the first one is over.
+For some reason, at work, they can multitask.
+Go figure).
+While they do that one thing, that’s all they do.
+Their thoughts and actions stay in that little block of that section of the waffle, and they don’t think about the next task till the first one is over.
 Women, on the other hand, are like spaghetti.
-Everything touches everything else and the tasks overlap, clump together, weave over and under and are blanketed in sauce.
+Everything touches everything else, and the tasks overlap, clump together, weave over and under, and are blanketed in sauce.
 That’s just the way it is for us.

 ….Oh, yeah, that and the magic wand we’re all given when we take on the caregiver role.